 See Related: Why Did Walmart Fail in Germany?

 Germany has a lot of traditional dishes.
-Even if you aren’t too familiar with German cuisine, there is no doubt that you have heard of sauerkraut and bratwursts and other famous german sausages – of which there are legions.
+Even if you aren’t too familiar with German cuisine, there is no doubt that you have heard of sauerkraut and bratwurst, and other famous German sausages – of which there are legions.

 Germany has a lot of historical sites from castles, monuments, forests, mountains, and countless World War II sites.
 Some of these are major tourist attractions, and not just for German people.
 A very good example is Aachen Cathedral which is a UNESCO World Heritage Site.

 There are a total of around 20,000 castles in Germany.
 That’s a whole lot of castles!
-A lot of these are open to the public, and many offer guided tours.
-If you are interested in history or architecture, then visiting some of these castles is a must.
+Many of these are open to the public and offer guided tours.
+If you are interested in history or architecture, visiting some of these castles is necessary.

-The Neuschwanstein castle is a very famous castle in Germany.
+The Neuschwanstein Castle is very famous in Germany.
 It was built by King Ludwig II and inspired Walt Disney’s Cinderella Castle.